jankowtf/bumpr/README.md

 See `?bumpr` for the overall purpose of this package.

+## Semantic versioning

+The package's versioning scheme is based on the paradigm of [semantic versioning](http://semver.org/).

 ## Bump R package version (no Git required)

 Retrieves the current package version from the `DESCRIPTION` file, suggests the next version number and prompts the user for a new version number.
 After asking permission, the new version number is written to the `DESCRIPTION` file along with the additional information provided via `desc_fields`.
-Currently, only an element of form `Date = NULL` is allowed/used, which corresponds to also updating the `Date` field of the `DESCRIPTION` file to the current system time. `desc_fields = list()` suppresses that.
+Currently, only an element of form `Date = NULL` is allowed/used, which corresponds to also updating the `Date` field of the `DESCRIPTION` file to the current system time.
+Setting `desc_fields = list()` suppresses that.

 ### Example